hazelcast/hazelcast/docs/jet/design-docs/021-sql-rolling-upgrade.md

 all future joining members.

-- a member, after receiving the notify-to-master or notify-to-members operation, adds the member to the `shuttingDownMembers` collection
+- a member, after receiving the notify-to-master or notify-to-members operation, adds the member to the `shuttingDownMembers` collection.
+This ensures that no further normal jobs are started, and that further light jobs will exclude the shutting-down member from participants.

 - after adding to the collection, the member calls `onParticipantGracefulShutdown()` for all jobs it coordinates.
 This method is present in both `MasterJobContext` and `LightMasterContext`.
-It starts the terminal snapshot for fault-tolerant jobs, terminates executions for jobs without prevent-shutdown flag and does nothing to jobs with the prevent-shutdown flag.
+The method starts the terminal snapshot for fault-tolerant jobs, terminates executions for jobs without prevent-shutdown flag and does nothing to jobs with the prevent-shutdown flag.
 It also ignores the jobs where the shutting-down member isn't a participant (those can be normal jobs started before that member joined, or light jobs started after the member entered the shutdown process).

+- the member responds to the notify-to-members operation after:

+  - all jobs that have the shutting-down members as a participant actually terminate

+  - all active SQL queries complete

 ## Retrying of client operations